-Before you spend any money on your first hybrid bike, you need to read these reviews.
-Women’s bikes are a little bit different from a guy’s bike, and it is important to recognize what you should be looking for while shopping — especially if you plan on buying your bike online.
+Before you spend any money on your first hybrid, you need to read these reviews.
+Women’s bikes are a little bit different from a guy’s, and it is important to recognize what you should be looking for while shopping — especially if you plan on buying online.

 What Makes A Lady’s Hybrid Bike Different?

-The Women’s hybrid bike typically has several major differences in order to make them more comfortable.
+The Women’s hybrid typically has several major differences in order to make them more comfortable.

 To begin with, distance between the seat and the handlebars are typically shortened slightly.
 That way, women with long legs and short torsos can still ride comfortably.

 In addition, they often have the sloping, “step-through” design that was originally designed to allow monks to ride bikes in their robes (and ladies in their dresses).
 Today, few women put on a dress to exercise, but the sloping top tube still makes it much easier to get on and off of the bike.